lionzan/Exponential-Ocean/exampleSite/content/leaders-invite/_index.md

   exponentially their impact on Ocean Sustainability.

 ---
+Dear Leader,

-Exponential Ocean **Inspire** is a project to inspire people, leaders, CEOs, entrepreneurs, philanthropists and companies, to find their own way to multiply exponentially their impact on Ocean Sustainability.
+I am interviewing leaders who have a multiplicative impact on Ocean Sustainability, to inspire other people, leaders, CEOs, entrepreneurs, philanthropists and companies to multiply their own impact.

-We want to inspire them with examples of people who successfully managed to have a multiplicative effect beyond their normal activity.
+People tend to think that they can do just so much for Ocean Sustainability with their individual actions, and I want to inspire them with examples of people like you who managed to multiply their impact exponentially.

-I am interviewing leaders and people from all walks of life to produce

-* an interviews series
-* a podcast
-* a book
-* a website
-* and possibly a documentary

-These will be targeted to

-* the broad public
-* leaders in various sectors
-* companies willing to
-  * go beyond green washing
-  * achieve real impact
-  * inspire and motivate their own people

-### Leaders Interviews

-Here's my invite to leaders to be interviewed.

-### Contributors

-I invite people who can contribute to this project to get in touch and discuss what they can bring in, just contact me on [leonardo@zangrando.com](mailto:leonardo@zangrando.com "leonardo@zangrando.com")
+I would like to invite you to an interview with me, to talk about this and help me inspire other people to find their own way to multiply their impact.
+Please reach out via [leaders@zangrando.com](mailto:leaders@zangrando.com "leaders@zangrando.com") and let's multiply our impact even further.

+I look forward to speaking soon.

+All the best

+**_Leonardo Zangrando_**_
+Ocean Impact Advocate
+_Exponential Ocean